-The Staying in Our Lanes Project so far consists of a book (in process) and a one-hour webinar.
-It presents models for writing that lead to respectful interculturality by honoring the principles of #OwnVoices, a movement in literature emphasizing the production of books in which the author and protagonist share a marginalized identity.
+The Staying in Our Lanes Project so far consists of a book (in process) and a one-hour webinar for anyone who is considering writing language-learner literature and curriculum.
+We propose models for writing that lead to respectful interculturality by honoring the decolonizing principles of #OwnVoices, a movement in literature emphasizing the production of books in which the author and protagonist share a marginalized identity.

 Representation in literature provides mirrors in which students see themselves, and windows by which to develop understanding of others.
-This is an historic moment in which White and/or globally-imperial world language teachers and authors are being asked to be allies in movements of decolonization; making space for #OwnVoices in literature is a way to work toward this within our realm of influence.
+This is an historic moment in which White and/or globally-imperial world language teachers and authors are being asked to be allies in movements of decolonization.

 Donations are encouraged.
-All profits from this project are donated to xxxx.
+All profits from this project are donated to We Need Diverse Books.

-For more information about how we are and what the project is about, please click here.
+For more information about who we are and what the project is about, please click here.

 WEBINAR: Writing Toward the Acquisition of Respectful Interculturality